In this section

 Function checks an IP address stored in the IpAddress table for belonging to specified subnets (IP address ranges).

-Accepts a single argument—a string that looks like: "<IP address>" or "<IP address>/<mask>", where <IP address>—a host address or a network address (for example, 127.0.0.1), and <mask>—a subnetwork mask (can be specified as an IP address, for example, 255.0.0.0, or in the numerical form, for example, 8).
+Accepts a single argument—an array of strings such as <IP address> or <IP address>/<mask>, where <IP address> is a host address or a network address (for example, 127.0.0.1), and <mask> is a subnet mask (can be specified as an IP address, for example, 255.0.0.0, or as an integer, for example, 8).

 Returns a Boolean value:

-•false—if the address does not match any one of the specified addresses or does not belong to any of the specified subnets |
+•false—if the address does not match any one of the specified IP addresses or does not belong to any of the specified subnets |

 Function